convissor/login-security-solution/readme.txt

 clients and friends.
 Oh, and that malware has possibly gotten itself into the browser/computer you use for administering your website.

+= Compatability with Other Plugins =

+Some plugins provide similar functionality.
+These overlaps can lead to conflicts during program execution.
+Please read the FAQ!

 == Installation ==

+1. Before installing this plugin, read the FAQ!

 1. Download the Login Security Solution zip file from WordPress' plugin
     site: `http://wordpress.org/extend/plugins/login-security-solution/`